 How to Use Archie

-Archie is quite simple to use — something you may have been able to surmise based off of the ease of modern-day search engines like Yahoo or Google.
+Archie is quite simple to use — something you may have been able to surmise based on the ease of modern-day search engines like Yahoo or Google.
 Users would simply search for the names of files they were trying to locate, and the Archie software would search through a long list of public anonymous FTP sites using the Telnet protocol.
 Archie would then index the files for the user’s convenience.
 This saved people an enormous amount of time, though each file transferred between computers would still have to be downloaded in order to view its contents.

 Archie’s Telnet protocol was a revolutionary way to allow users to find the titles of specific files much simpler, much faster, and much easier than ever before.
 However, because Archie could not index the content inside the files or comprehend natural language requests, users had to know the exact title of the file they were looking for in order to use Archie.